Taiwan's COVID-19 cases fall to month-and-a-half low

 Mass testing is continuing in a part of the southern county of Pingtung, where eight people have been infected with the Delta variant, connected to two people who returned from Peru, though Chen said there were no new cases.

+The government has also been in talks with Novavax Inc (NVAX.O) for its shot, Chen added.
+Novavax said last week its COVID-19 vaccine was more than 90% effective. read more

-Taiwan has reported 14,694 infections since the pandemic began, including 635 deaths.
+Taiwan has reported 14,694 infections since the pandemic began, including 635 deaths, while 8% of the island's 23.5 million people have had at least one of the two shot vaccine regimen.

 Our Standards: The Thomson Reuters Trust Principles.